How does this medication work? What will it do for me?

 - regularly drink 3 or more alcoholic drinks daily

-Pregnancy: Fluvastatin should not be taken by pregnant women.
+Pregnancy: Fluvastatin should not be taken by pregnant people.
 If you become pregnant while taking fluvastatin, stop taking the medication immediately and contact your doctor.

 Seniors: If you are older than 70 years of age, your doctor will likely monitor you closely for muscle-related side effects.